Markets

 But a deal to sell TPUs to Meta would have benefits that could potentially outweigh the drag on margins.
 It would let the company gain a foothold among customers who would otherwise not use these TPUs and instead run AI tasks on a competitor’s cloud.
 Striking while the iron is hot would also likely help Google ensure that its software increases in prominence among the developer community — a key contributor to Nvidia’s moat.

-If these reports bear fruit, what will have been important is not just the fact that Google is selling their TPUs, but who they are selling them to.
+If these reports bear fruit, what will have been important is not just the fact that Google is selling its TPUs, but who it’s selling them to.
 That Meta is in talks to buy TPUs provides the second strong validation point for their quality in just the last week: Gemini 3 was already a testament to their capabilities, and now they are reportedly closing in on an additional stamp of approval from Mark Zuckerberg.

 But alas, what appears to be getting thrown out the window now is Advanced Micro Devices.
 Per the market’s knee-jerk reaction, it is the single biggest loser of Google’s potential foray into selling AI chips.